xinshuoLei/OpenAlex-Explorer/README.md

 2. Display detail for each entity
     - For concepts, display name, description, link to wikipedia (1044/65073 concepts don’t have a wikipedia link), works count, cited by count, image (29318/65073 concepts don’t have an image), ancestors, updated date, and related concepts.
-    - For works, display title, publication date, type, cited by count, author, host venue (including volume, issue, pages, etc.), alternate host venues, concepts, related works, and referenced works, is_retracted, is_paratext, and is_oa.
+    - For works, display title, publication date, type, cited by count, author, host venue (including volume, issue, pages, etc.), alternate host venues, concepts, related works, and referenced works.
     - For authors, display name, name_alternatives, works count, cited by count, last known institution, twitter (only available for 346 authors), wikipedia (only available for 377 authors)
     - For venues, display name, ISSN, publisher, works count, cited by count, is_oa, is_in_doaj, homepage_url (only available for 6426/124066 venue)
     - For institutions, display ror, location, type, homepage url (2810/108660 institution missing homepage url), image (only available for 26545/108660 institutions), works count, cited by count, wikipedia (available for 41691/108660 institutions), and associated institutions.